Golfnet.ie

 GUI Ulster is the Ulster branch of Golf Ireland, governing amateur golf across nine counties: six in Northern Ireland (Antrim, Armagh, Down, Fermanagh, Londonderry, Tyrone) plus three in the Republic of Ireland (Cavan, Donegal, Monaghan).
 This unique cross-border structure reflects Ulster's historical provincial boundaries.
 GUI Ulster administers provincial qualifying for inter-club competitions, runs Ulster championships, and oversees handicapping across both jurisdictions under the World Handicap System.

-Major Ulster golf tournaments include the North of Ireland Amateur Championship at Royal Portrush (one of Ireland's four provincial championships), the NI Open (professional Challenge Tour event), Ulster provincial championships, and scratch cups at Royal Portrush, Portstewart, Royal County Down, and Donegal Golf Club.
-The Open Championship returned to Royal Portrush in 2019.
-For complete tournament schedules, dates, and formats, visit our Irish golf tournaments page.
+Major Ulster golf tournaments include the North of Ireland Amateur Championship at Royal Portrush (held 13–15 May in 2026, won by Dylan Keating, one of Ireland's four provincial championships), the NI Open (professional Challenge Tour event), Ulster provincial championships, and scratch cups at Royal Portrush, Portstewart, Royal County Down, and Donegal Golf Club.
+The Open Championship has been held at Royal Portrush three times, most recently in 2025.
 Live scoring for Ulster events is available on our live golf scores page.